Chyannetech/Heroku-Deployment/README.md

 * Node

 ## MVP
-* Full CRUD (This app is capable of creating, reading, editing, adding, and deleteing data.)
-* Data is stored in collections using MongoDB.
+* At least 1 data entity (Model) that represents main function of application.
+* Full CRUD data operations on one data entry.
+* Utilize MongoDB and Mongoose to store data
-* CSS
+* Use a CSS Stylesheet
+* Deploy online

 ## Schema
 ```